-It is possible to take a doctorate in Political Science at the Department of Social Sciences of the Faculty of Arts and Humanities.
+It is possible to take a doctorate in Political Science at the Department of Social Sciences of the Faculty of Humanities.

 A distinctive characteristic of Political Science in Fribourg is its specialisation in Eastern Europe.
 This geographical orientation stems from a longstanding tradition in Political Science at the University of Fribourg which is unique in the whole of Switzerland and offers excellent networking with universities and partners in Eastern Europe.
 In addition to this, Political Science places its focus on comparative politics and political theory.

 The thematic focus covers fields of research and therefore possible doctoral projects on the following subjects:

 - Political systems of Eastern European states, comparison of political regimes